skip to content

 "After prepositions the noun in the singular sometimes has the dative -e, but is as often uninflected" (my emphasis).

-All OE noun declensions have fused into one.
+Moreover, all OE noun declensions - masculine, feminine, neuter, strong, weak, u-stems etc., have fused into one, based on the masculine a-stems.
 This single essentially modern paradigm applies to the vast majority of nouns in eME, regardless of OE provenance.

 back to top